Boot Firmware Overview

 Boot FW QSPI Memory Map

 The boot FW of the Kria Starter Kits is pre-loaded at time of production in the SOM QSPI memory.
-This device is intentionally isolated from the SD card to ensure that the board is always in a bootable state and SW developers can primarily focus on OS level updates and late bound loading of bitstreams.
-Sectors of the QSPI device on Kria Starter Kits are locked during production to prevent accidental overwrite in customer systems; with the only sectors that are read/write are the A and B boot partitions by the xmutil Image Update and Image Recovery tools.
+This device is intentionally isolated from the SD card to ensure that the board is always in a bootable state, and you can primarily focus on OS level updates and late bound loading of bitstreams.
+Sectors of the QSPI device on Kria Starter Kits are locked during production to prevent accidental overwrite in customer systems, with the only sectors that are read/write are the A and B boot partitions by the xmutil Image Update and Image Recovery tools.

 Offset (hex) Size (hex) Sector Access Description Linux mtd